ozkary/ozkary.github.io/_posts/2023/2023-07-01-data-engineering-process-fundamentals-data-analysis-visualization.md

 Let's take a look at the output and explain what is going on.
 A correlation coefficient of -0.14 suggests a weak negative correlation between the variables being analyzed.
 The p-value of 0.69 is relatively high, which suggests that there is no real correlation between morning arrivals and night departures for the top stations.
 This means that the high number of arrivals in that morning is not reflecting a correlation of departures in the evening.

-If we compare the entire data frame with all the stations, we can see a correlation .73 (close to 1) and a p-value of 0 which indicates that there is a statistically significant correlation for the entire data frame, which means that other stations had an increase in departures compared to its arrivals, but by looking at the entire data sample, the results do reflect that an increase in arrivals directly impacts departures later in the day.
+If we compare the entire data frame with all the stations, we can see a correlation .73 (close to 1) and a p-value of 0 which indicates that there is a statistically significant correlation for the entire dataset, which means that other stations had an increase in departures compared to its arrivals.
+By looking at the entire data sample, we can see there is in fact a correlation, and the increase in arrivals directly impacts departures later in the day.

 ### Business Intelligence and Reporting